 Today, it’s an exciting review!
-Today, it’s all about the recently Booker Prize shortlisted book, Girl, Woman, Other by Bernadine Evaristo.
+Today, it’s all about the recently Booker Prize shortlisted book, Girl, Woman, Other by Bernardine Evaristo.
 And I loved it – a lot…

 I finished the last chapters of this just before the shortlist was being announced!
 And lo and behold, there it was – on the shortlist!
 I’m so glad it’s on the list – I think it’s a beautiful book, but first… what’s it about?
 Here’s the blurb:

 Welcome to Newcastle, 1905.
 Ten-year-old Grace is an orphan dreaming of the mysterious African father she will never meet.

 Cornwall, 1953.
 Winsome is a young bride, recently arrived from Barbados, realising the man she married might be a fool.

 London, 1980.
 Amma is the fierce queen of her squatters’ palace, ready to smash the patriarchy with a new kind of feminist theatre.

 Oxford, 2008.
 Carole is rejecting her cultural background (Nigeria by way of Peckham) to blend in at her posh university.

 Northumberland, 2017.
 Morgan, who used to be Megan, is visiting Hattie, who’s in her nineties, who used to be young and strong, who fights to remain independent, and who still misses Slim eery day.

 Welcome to Britain and twelve very different people – mostly women, mostly black – who call it home.
 Teeming with life and crackling with energy, Girl, Woman, Other follows them across miles and down the years.
 With vivid originality, irrepressible wit and sly wisdom, Bernadine Evaristo presents a gloriously new kind of history for this old country: ever-dynamic, ever-expanding and utterly irresistible.